 Mail Renewal: Send reminder card from State of MT or registration and $1 per registration mailing fee.

-To renew with the Merlin Online Renewal system have your renewal card or registration available.
+To renew with the Online Renewal system have your renewal card or registration available.
 Tabs and registration receipts will be mailed the following day after correct payment has been received.
-Online Renewal: Click here to register online.
+Online Renewal: Click here to renew online.

 The Title & Registration Bureau regulates the issuance of vehicle license plates.
 The following guidelines and procedures apply: